DiAna (under construction)

 That was the status quo as of 2005 and further developments came to an halt during the next eight years.

 In 2013 however, I stumbled on a few Lynx L22 sound cards on ebay, which were relative cheap.
 These cards are targeted at a professional market and are much better than any consumer product.
 So I resumed this project.
 As a result, their are currently two versions: one pro and one crippled demo version.
 The latter can be downloaded at www.data-odyssey.nl/diana/.
-The latest product version is 1.47.6.
-After unzipping (of course) the exe can be installed anywhere on your hard disk, as it is a so called 'portable application'.
+The latest product version is 1.58.10 After unzipping (of course) the executable can be installed anywhere on your hard disk, as it is a so called 'portable application'.
 I recommend to put it in a separate directory where also an ini and data files will be saved.
 Note that DiAna doesn't pollute your registry or whatsoever.
+Note that the zip file is password protected.
+Learn more at the bottom of this page.

 At he moment, one important thing is still missing: documentation and help files.
 But in case of any question, please don't hesitate to contact me.